UTSCCSCC01/finalprojects22-stackato-studio/doc/sprint1_rubric.md

   - Started stories that are incomplete will be counted
   - Mark Breakdown: [x = Percentage of story points completed * 20]

-  Your Mark: 16 / 20
+  Your Mark: 18 / 20
-  Note: quite a few user stories were removed and there was no justification
+  Note: Justification provided at the last minute

 ---
 ## System Design (PDF or MD file or another suitable format) (max 10 marks)